thillRobot/mcu/gset/data_logger/README.md

   After running the script the data file (.txt) should be on the SD card.
 Remove the card and inpect with a PC.
 If the filename defined in the script is a new name, then a new file will be created.
 If the filename defined in the script matches a file on the SD card, then that file will be appended with a new set of data entries.

 ## Changelog
   - This code began as example code from the Arduino library created 24 Nov 2010, modified 9 Apr 2012 by Tom Igoe
   - The example code 'DataLogger' was modified for this project
-  - Example code from the Arduino library BNO055 was also used.
+  - Example code 'Bunny' from the Arduino library BNO055 was also used.
-  - The example 'Bunny' has been modified for this project.
   - Modified by Tristan Hill - 06/24/2019
   - Revised by Tristan Hill - 04/20/2021
   - switched to the MKR1010 Wifi board - 04/20/2021